Asthma

 This is some text inside of a div block.

-PCOS treatment in India is affordable and accessible, especially compared to many other countries.
-The average cost ranges from ₹5,000 to ₹1,50,000 (approximately $60 to $1,800).
-Prices in India are significantly lower than in countries like the US or UK, without compromising on quality or safety.
+In India, the average cost ranges from $350 to $1,000, while in Thailand, it ranges from $2600 to $4,800.
 The final cost may vary based on multiple factors such as the treatment method, hospital location, and diagnosis.
 Before viewing the detailed table of treatment-wise costs, it's helpful to understand what influences these expenses most.

 Factors Influencing Treatment Costs